 Use your real name and select the accurate role.
 Misrepresenting yourself or impersonating other people is not allowed on Remind.

 It's important to get permission from participants (and their guardians, if they're under 13) before adding them to classes on Remind.
 If we find that you're adding people who don't want to be added, your account may be deleted.

 Consider the frequency and content of your messages.
 Remind prohibits sending multiple messages a day without regard for your participants or messages with irrelevant content.
 If we detect behavior that resembles spamming, your account may be deleted.

 Any messages meant to threaten harm to yourself or others goes against our priority to keep our community safe.
 If you're considering harming yourself, please seek out resources and contact a trusted adult.
 If someone is sending violent threats, please report that person to Remind and contact a trusted adult.

-Communication on Remind should be used to support learning, and features like Activities are intended for educational uses like field trips, school fundraisers, and extracurricular events.
+Communication on Remind should be used to support learning, and features are intended for educational uses only.
 Remind should not be used for personal profit or commercial purposes.

 Thanks for working with us to keep the Remind community safe and supportive!